-The Company granted shares to certain employees in September and December 2021 that will be earned upon achievement of defined milestones.
+The Company granted shares to certain employees in September and December 2021 and at various dates during the nine months ended September 30, 2022 that will be earned upon achievement of defined milestones.
 Earned shares will vest upon the later of a minimum service period of one year or three years, or the achievement of defined milestones, subject to the grantee's continued employment.
 In addition, portions of the December 2021 shares granted to executives and other members of senior management are subject to achieving a minimum total shareholder return relative to the Nasdaq biotechnology index.
 The Company recognizes the compensation cost related to these grants to the extent it considers achievement of the milestones to be probable.